-The intersex condition is a result of a genetic condition commonly known as congenital adrenal hyperplasia.
+The intersex condition among people with XX chromosomes is often a result of a condition known as congenital adrenal hyperplasia, as stated in a document of the Intersex Society of North America (ISNA).
 Congenital adrenal hyperplasia hinders the normal growth of children.
-Such conditions are rarely life-threatening.
-Many times, these genetic conditions appear as mixed gender organs in newborns.
+Other times, genetic conditions appear as mixed-gender organs in newborns.
 Some intersex traits are visible and some may be hormonal and hidden.
 Often, hormonal and hidden intersex conditions do not become apparent until puberty or when someone attempts to conceive.

 How common is intersex?

 Policy-making largely ignores small groups that cannot be classified as a minority.
 Given that the intersex population is quite big, the logic that their rights can be handled case-by-case basis does not apply.
 All human rights — including protection from discrimination, access to justice, access to information, and legal recognition — are equally applicable to all human beings.
 Some countries protect intersex people from being treated by harmful medical practices to change them.